jarviscanada/jarvis_data_eng_BrandonWong/README.md

 - Saxophonist: Played at the Montreal Jazz Festival as an alto saxophonist for 3 consecutive years.
 - Gundam Models: Build 1/100 and 1/144 plastic models from the Gundam Franchise.
 I prefer Gundams from the Universal Century (RX-78, Z Gundam, GP-03, Nu Gundam, E Gundam).
 - Audiophile: Enjoy a balanced audio feedback with a crispy voice and a grounded bassline.
 I currently use the Beyerdynamics DT990 Pro, 250 Ohms.
-- Coffee Enthusiast: Experiment with the Aeropress Coffee Maker.
-I dabble with medium roast coffee accompanied by a hint of nuts.
+- Coffee Enthusiast: Experiment and annotate each lab test with my V60 pour over.
+I dabble with light roast coffee accompanied by a hint of berries.